 I am an art historian, editor, writer, and educator whose research focuses on contemporary political, activist, and socially engaged public art.
-My recent PhD in Art History from the Graduate Center, CUNY, examines Joseph Beuys’ concept of “social sculpture” as a model for public art in the United States during the Reagan-Bush era.
+My recent PhD in art history from the Graduate Center, CUNY, examines Joseph Beuys’ concept of “social sculpture” as a model for public art in the United States during the Reagan-Bush era.
 Publications on my research have appeared in Public Art Dialogue (2013) and Seismopolite Journal of Art and Politics (2016), and I have lectured widely including at Zeppelin Universität, University of Virginia, and Decad, Berlin.

 I have taught at CUNY’s Hunter College, Kingsborough Community College, and City College, and curated numerous public art projects and events in New York.
-I currently serve as the editor of Peter Halley’s catalogue raisonné (JRP|Ringer, summer 2017) and work as a freelance editor in New York and Berlin.
+Alongside my position as a fellow in the Center for the Humanities at the CUNY Graduate Center, I currently serve as the editor of Peter Halley’s catalogue raisonné (JRP|Ringer, summer 2017) and work as a freelance editor in New York and Berlin.